kjantzer/bui/presenters/list/README.md

 }
 ```

+### Search
+Search options are specified as part of filters (see above).

+**Tips**
+- You can hide the search bar by adding: `search:false`.
+Search is on by default and will use defautl settings
+- `row.model.searchMatches` - when the search bar is actively searching, row models will have
+a `searchMatches` property they can check to see why they are being displayed

 ### Custom Filter View
 A view can be specified instead of values – `view` can be a preset
 or the name of a custom element